Status: 20 July 2020

 - I have financial difficulties.
 Where can I get help quickly?

-The German Federal Government (BMBF) announced an emergency aid programme for students on 30.04.2020.
+Loans KfW Bank: The German Federal Government (BMBF) announced an emergency aid programme for students on 30.04.2020.
 German students can apply for temporary interest-free loans from the KfW Bank [in German] from 8 May, international students from 1 June.
-The BMBF has also promised to provide bridging aid in the form of grants.
+The BMBF has also promised to provide temporary financial aid in the form of grants.
 The Studentenwerk Potsdam is not a distribution partner of the KfW and cannot check the legitimacy of your applications.
 Please contact a bank or Sparkasse for the obligatory identification check.
 Information on currently available partners can also be obtained from the KfW hotline from Monday to Friday from 8 am to 6 pm at 0800 539-9003.
-Students who are in urgent need of a financial grant in the meantime, please contact our social counselling service.

 - What happened to my BAföG funding?
 Am I now eligible for more BAföG?
 Or: Up to now I have not been eligible for BAföG funding - does the fact that I have recently lost my job change my status?